-Depending on what you want to see and where you want to go in Iceland, April might be the perfect month for your holiday.
+Depending on what you want to see and where you want to go, April might be the perfect month for your holiday to Iceland.
 Read on to find out more with these answers to commonly asked questions about visiting Iceland in April.

 How is Iceland in April?

 As it is still winter in April, there's lighter traffic for driving, fewer visitors at the famous sites, and more availability of accommodation around the country.
 The high season (summer months) hasn’t started so there are fewer cars on the road, yet many top sites stay open.